What is Keratoconus?

 Keratoconus is an uncommon condition in which the cornea (clear front window of the eye) becomes thin and protrudes.
 Keratoconus literally means a cone shaped cornea.
 This abnormal shape can cause serious distortion of vision.

 Despite continuing research , the exact cause of Keratoconus remains unknown.
-Research indicates that Keratoconus may be caused by an excess of enzymes that break down the proteins within the cornea, causing the cornea to become thin and stretched.
-The genetic inheritance of Keratoconus has not clearly been determined.
+Research indicates that Keratoconus may be caused bu an excess of enzymes that break down the proteins within the cornea, causing the cornea to become then and stretched.

 Vigorous eye rubbing can contribute to the disease process.
 People with Keratoconus should absolutely avoid rubbing their eyes.
-This is sometimes very difficult because some allergies, which cause itchy, irritated eyes are more commonly associated in patients with Keratoconus.
+This is sometimes very difficult because some allergies, which cause itchy, irritated eyes, are more commonly associated in patients with Keratoconus.